dotkernel/admin/README.md

 This command will prompt you to confirm that you want to run it:

 > WARNING!
-You are about to execute a migration in database "_<database-name>_" that could result in schema changes and data loss.
+You are about to execute a migration in database "`<database>`" that could result in schema changes and data loss.
 Are you sure you wish to continue? (yes/no) [yes]:

 Hit `Enter` to confirm the operation.

 #### Executing fixtures

-> Fixtures are used to seed the database with initial values and must be executed after migrating the database.
+Fixtures are used to seed the database with initial values and must be executed after migrating the database.

 To list all the fixtures, run: